This is an update of a post published on December 16, 2013.

 Lack of Stimulus Control

-If you put aside Rule #2 and reinforce your dogs for uncued behaviors, you get dogs who offer behaviors frequently.
+If you reinforce your dogs for uncued behaviors, you get dogs who offer behaviors frequently.

 One of the stereotypes of clicker trained dogs is that they offer behaviors all the time.
 Dogs trained with positive reinforcement tend to do stuff.
 And they’ll go wild with offering stuff if their people reinforce it.
 But it doesn’t have to be that way all the time.
 You can have a dog who is a virtuoso shaper and completely unafraid to offer behaviors, but who has also learned when that pays off and when it doesn’t.